SaaS SEO Case Study

 Giving away super useful resources like these for free will net you a lot of links over the long haul and best of all – it generally won’t take any work beyond creating the tool.

 Phase 4: Another Performance Review

-Our third (and so far last) performance review was another four months later and by then our traffic was up over 120% thanks to the link building efforts we had put in.
+Our third performance review was another four months later and by then traffic was up over 120% thanks to the link building efforts we had put in.

-As much as we’d love to tell you that phase four, the stage that took them from a 120% increase to 269%, had some sort of magic ingredient…
+As much as we’d love to tell you that this stage involved some sort of magic ingredient…

 In all honesty, it was simply a matter of additional resources.

-In November 2018, they doubled their investment with us and have been running on $10,000/mo since then.
+In November, we upped the budget and have been running on $10,000/mo since then.

-At the time of writing this case study (2019 August) they are up 269% when it comes to organic traffic and reportedly their revenue has increased over 330% since then.
+By August the site was up 269% when it comes to organic traffic and revenue has reportedly increased 332% since then.